Wobeyosc/java-calcs/README.md

 * Does not let you put in price of product you are selling to calculate total profit
 * Form is basic html without any formatting
 * Does not display result under form fields / on page only in console.
-* Needs to let you add a price to be able to calculate total esitmated profit
+* Needs to let you add a price to be able to calculate total estimated profit
+* Page is not hosted so has to be run in console

 ### Extra features
 ---